I've been a designer, builder, and actor in haunted houses since I was 12, and I have learned a lot of wallet-friendly tips along the way.

-Tricks from using household items to create fantastic horror make-up, all the way to using radio wire to animate a Ouija board and scare the crap out of anyone who dares come near enough.
-It takes a special breed to get involved in this line of work, but with a little effort you can be scaring the neighborhood kids to death or raising money for a local charity in no time.
+In this article, you'll learn tricks from using household items to create fantastic horror make-up all the way to using radio wire to animate a Ouija board and scare the crap out of anyone who dares come near enough.
+It takes a special breed to get involved in this line of work, but with a little effort, you can be scaring the neighborhood kids to death or raising money for a local charity in no time.

-I know it sounds hokey, but I assure you some of the things you can do with simple glue and TP will blow your mind.
-I have done several zombie events and all of our staff were done-up using these means, and the media was glued, no pun intended, to our show.
-It just takes some practice and a good sense of human anatomy and you will be churning out some serious gore in no time.
+I know it sounds hokey, but I assure you, some things you can do with simple glue and TP will blow your mind.
+I have done several zombie events, and all of our staff were done up using these means, and the media was glued, no pun intended, to our show.
+It just takes practice and a good sense of human anatomy, and you will be churning out some serious gore in no time.

 The trick is to overlay the paper and smooth the edges with glue.
-Let me give you a quick run down on how this process works.
+Let me give you a quick rundown of how this process works.

 - Add a layer of glue.

 It sounds easy because it is easy.
-The entire process takes a while and I always suggest you have a hair dryer there to dry the glue faster so you can get your paint on there.
+The entire process takes a while, and I suggest you have a hairdryer there to dry the glue faster so you can get your paint on there.

-To often we associate haunted house with scary and gore but there are other ways to generate scares that do not rely on these tactics.
-I have discovered by accident that pool noodles when used the right way can scare the living hell out of people and create a very cool space filler in a hall way.
+Too often, we associate haunted houses with scariness and gore, but there are other ways to generate scares that do not rely on these tactics.
+I have discovered by accident that pool noodles, when used the right way, can scare the living hell out of people and create a very cool space filler in a hallway.

 The trick is to hang pool noodles.
-I know crazy but stay with me here.
+I know, crazy, but stay with me here.
 Just run wire across the ceiling of the hallway in a grid fashion.
 Now attach the noodles to these wires so that the noodles hang down and present the audience with an obstacle they have to get through.
-I find that if you light the scene the right way these swinging noodles will create a very graphic sight and will cause the people going through them to anticipate a scare at the end so they will tread with caution.
-This does not mean do not put a scare at the end but it simply means you make not have to.
+If you light the scene the right way, these swinging noodles will create a graphic sight and cause the people going through them to anticipate a scare at the end, so they will tread cautiously.
+This doesn't mean not putting a scare at the end; it simply means you do not have to.

 The Haunted House Fan Club

-One of the best tools for creating amazing haunted house effects is a simple oscillating fan.
-These fans are pre-programmed to sway back and fourth so they lend themselves very very well to becoming haunted house props.
+A simple oscillating fan is one of the best tools for creating amazing haunted house effects.
+These fans are pre-programmed to sway back and forth, so they lend themselves very well to becoming haunted house props.

-I have used fans for years, and most recently I used one with a clown head to distract the visitors so I could get them with a bigger scare using one of my actors.
+I have used fans for years, and most recently, I used one with a clown head to distract the visitors so I could get them a bigger scare using one of my actors.
 It is super effective and will almost always be a big hit.
-The only catch is not to let anything get caught in the fan while it is swaying.
-It can burn the motor out and cause a fire if not remedied soon.
+The only catch is not letting anything get caught in the fan while it sways.
+If not remedied soon, it can burn the motor out and cause a fire.

 The Spirit Board Trick

-This is a simple scare and all it really requires is for a person to manipulate the planchette by way of a wire.
+This is a simple scare; all it really requires is a person to manipulate the planchette by way of a wire.
 This trick can be made even better by simply lighting the area the right way.
 Black lights usually do the trick.